feathersjs/feathers/docs/api/services.md

 `patch(id, data, params) -> Promise` - Merges the existing data of the resource identified by `id` with the new `data`. `id` can also be `null` indicating that multiple resources should be patched with `params.query` containing the query criteria.

-A successful `patch` method call emits the [`patched` service event](./events.md#updated-patched) with the returned data or a separate event for every item if the returned data is an array.
+A successful `patch` method call emits the [`patched` service event](./events.md#updated-patched) with the returned data.
+When an array is returned when patching mutiple items, it will send an individual `patched` event for every item in the array.

 The method should return with the complete, updated resource data.
 Implement `patch` additionally (or instead of) `update` if you want to distinguish between partial and full updates and support the `PATCH` HTTP method.